Ghost Shrimp Care Guide: Diet, Breeding and Tank Mates

 The following fishes are compatible with the Ghost Shrimps.

-Apart from the fishes, you can also add other species of Shrimp who share the same temperament as Ghost Shrimp.
+Apart from the fish, you can also add other species of Shrimp that share the same temperament as Ghost Shrimp.
 Bamboo shrimp, Amano shrimp, Vampire shrimp, Cherry shrimp are a few of them.
 You can also add snails to add variety and attractiveness to the tank.

-The fish that has a big enough mouth to fit Ghost shrimp should be avoided.
+Fish with a mouth big enough to fit Ghost shrimp should be avoided.
 That’s the first and golden rule.
-Secondly, avoid the fish species that are known for their aggressive temperament.
+Secondly, fish species known for their aggressive temperament should be avoided.
 Betta is one of the species of fish that comes in this category.
-So, never put the Ghost shrimp and Betta together.
+So, never put the Ghost Shrimp and Betta together.

 Ghost Shrimp Breeding

-The Ghost shrimps are easy to breed as long as they are in a healthy environment and away from aggressive fish.
-This quality makes them good feeder fish, as well.
+Ghost shrimp are easy to breed as long as they are in a healthy environment away from aggressive fish.
+This quality also makes them good feeder fish.

 How to Breed Ghost Shrimp?

-For breeding, you will need a male and female and a separate breeding tank.
-Once the glass shrimps mature, it is easy to identify males and females.
-The females are bigger than the males and grow a green saddle underneath their body as they mature.
+You will need a separate breeding tank for males and females.
+Once the glass shrimp mature, it is easy to identify males and females.
+The females are bigger than the males and grow a green saddle underneath their bodies as they mature.

-For breeder tanks, you can set it up like the main tank but with minimal features.
-The bottom layer of the fish tank can be thin, and there is no need for a lot of hiding places as well.
-You can put a few plants for the baby shrimps to feed on them.
+You can set it up like the main tank for breeder tanks but with minimal features.
+The bottom layer of the fish tank can be thin, and there is no need for many hiding places.
+You can put a few plants for the baby shrimp to feed on them.
 Also, use the sponge filter instead of the regular one to avoid the young shrimps getting sucked into the equipment.

 The females (pregnant ghost shrimp) produce approx. 20-30 eggs every few weeks.
 These eggs look like green dots attached to their legs.
 After a few days, the males can fertilize the eggs.
 The fertilized eggs go into the belly of the female Shrimp.
 This is the time to separate the female Shrimp from the tank.

-There is less possibility of the survival of the young shrimps in the community tank.
-They can become food for the other fishes.
+The young shrimp’s survival in the community tank is less likely.
+They can become food for the other fish.

 The eggs take around three weeks to hatch.
-Once they are done, move the female Shrimp back to the main tank; otherwise, the mother will end up eating her babies.
+Once they are done, move the female Shrimp back to the main tank; otherwise, the mother will eat her babies.

-They can feed on algae and plant debris in the tank with their smallmouth, but if you are adding a supplement, make sure to put small particles of food.
-You can feed them like adults once their legs are visible.
-Still, it will take five weeks for them to be full-grown adults.
+With their smallmouth, they can feed on algae and plant debris in the tank.
+However, if you are adding a supplement, make sure to put small particles of food.
+Once their legs are visible, you can feed them like adults.
+Still, it will take five weeks for them to become full-grown adults.
 After that, they can be moved back to the main tank.

 Is Keeping Ghost Shrimp Simple for You?

-Well, there are many benefits of having Ghost or Glass Shrimps in your aquarium.
+Well, there are many benefits to having ghost or glass shrimp in your aquarium.
 They are inexpensive, and you can easily get a Ghost Shrimp for yourself in the price range of $1 to $3.
-They are small, easy to breed, and even easy to maintain, so you won’t have to spend a fortune to feed them.
+They are small, easy to breed, and maintain, so you won’t have to spend a fortune feeding them.
 In contrast, you will get an excellent tank cleaner at a low price.

-Ghost shrimp will add variety and attractiveness from their looks.
-Also, their active search for food, whether fetching it from the top or collecting from the bottom, can keep one entertained and engaged with them.
-They aren’t ideal for the tropical tank with the big fishes, but they are perfect for the non-aggressive and small community tank.
+Ghost shrimp will add variety and attractiveness to their looks.
+Their active search for food, whether fetching it from the top or collecting it from the bottom, can keep one entertained and engaged with them.
+They aren’t ideal for the tropical tank with the big fish, but they are perfect for the non-aggressive and small community tank.

-Do you have Ghost Shrimps, or planning to have one?
+Do you have Ghost Shrimps, or are you planning to have one?
 What are the qualities of the shrimps that you liked the most?
-If we missed something, let us know in the comment sections below.